-Bishop W. Shawn McKnight was born on June 26, 1968, and grew up in a large Catholic family and attended Catholic schools.
-He was ordained a priest for the Diocese of Wichita on May 28, 1994.
+The Most Reverend W. Shawn McKnight was born on June 26, 1968.
+He grew up in a large Catholic family and attended Catholic schools.
+Bishop McKnight was ordained a priest for the Diocese of Wichita on May 28, 1994.

 He earned a Master of Arts degree and a Master of Divinity degree from the Pontifical College Josephinum (1993-1994) and earned a Licentiate of Sacred Theology from the Pontifical Athenaeum of St. Anselm in Rome in 1999.